mParticle/docs/src/pages/developers/partners/firehose/index.md

 ### Verification Requests

 To ensure a continuous connection with your integration, mParticle will periodically send event processing requests, even if there are no new events to send.
-Your integration must be able to accept an empty events array and return a a standard [event processing response](https://github.com/mParticle/mparticle-firehose-java-sdk/blob/master/examples/json/EventProcessingResponse.json).
+Your integration must be able to accept an empty events array and return a standard [event processing response](https://github.com/mParticle/mparticle-firehose-java-sdk/blob/master/examples/json/EventProcessingResponse.json).

 ## Audience Processing